patrickjuchli/basic-ftp/README.md

 Errors reported by the FTP server will throw an exception.
 The connection to the FTP server stays intact and you can continue to use it.

 This is different with a timeout or connection error: In addition to an exception being thrown, any connection to the FTP server will be closed.
-You have to instantiate a new client and reconnect to resume any operation.
+You'll have to reconnect to resume any operation.

 Here are examples for the different types of error messages you'll receive: